How to Make Room in your 2021 Budget for the WMS Implementation

 Perpetual licenses are typically on-premise applications, while subscription models use cloud storage for some of your business’ data and processing needs.
-With both models, the first year costs the most due to startup, training and implementation expenses.
+With both models, the first always year costs the most due to startup, training and implementation expenses.

-2020 WMS Budget – Presenting the case for your WMS Implementation
+2021 WMS Budget – Presenting the case for your WMS Implementation

-- Focus on Strategic Initiatives
+Focus on Strategic Initiatives

 The WMS implementation process begins and ends with C-Suite executives.
 Each company is different, and therefore the executive team will need to understand the pros and cons of a specific WMS decision before approving next steps.
 When preparing the initial high-level presentation, keep the company strategies and goals at the forefront of your approach.
 For example, if reducing overhead is a top-of-mind organizational concern, present how a WMS project can increase cost-effectiveness.
-If better customer relations are a primary focus of the company, highlight how WMS implementation can spur faster turnarounds, and more efficient chains of communication.
-Speak to the top level first, and align the specifics around these core strategies.
+If better customer relations are a primary focus of your company, highlight how WMS implementation can spur faster turnarounds and more efficient chains of communication.
+Speak to the top level first and align the specifics around these core strategies.

-- Analyze the Impact on Finance, IT and Operations; Involve Key Personnel
+Analyze the Impact on Finance, IT and Operations; Involve Key Personnel

 In seeking WMS approval, alignment with several areas of the company is an important part of the process.
-Operations, Finance and IT generally represent key departments and decision-makers whose opinions and understanding of workflows and processes is crucial to successful implementation.
+Operations, Finance and IT generally represent key departments and decision-makers whose opinions and understanding of workflows and processes is crucial to successful WMS implementations.
 After determining key personnel, research and investigate how the WMS implementation will positively impact each area of the business within each departmental context.
-For instance, system integration, ongoing maintenance concerns and product architecture will be a focus of the IT department.
+For instance, system integration, ongoing maintenance concerns and product architecture will likely be a focus of the IT department.
 Operations will primarily be concerned with workflow efficiency, problem solving initiatives and responding to demands from consumers.
-Number projections and system payback evaluations will be major areas for the finance department.
+Number projections and system payback evaluations may be major areas for the finance department.
 Bounce your ideas and information off key personnel and adjust the proposed implementation process as necessary.

-- Align Strategy with Departmental Research and Findings
+Align Strategy with Departmental Research and Findings

 After analyzing how the system will mesh with strategic goals, build consensus through streamlining your research.
 Examine the process and determine when to bring identified personnel into the planning and implementation stages.
 Establish ongoing reporting metrics to keep key figures abreast of findings, goals and project activities.
 Streamline the reports to address your company’s strategic goals in a holistic sense.
-In an overview, for example, discuss how the WMS reduces overhead on material, staff and IT costs and don’t get bogged down by the specifics that each department head is already familiar with.
+In an overview, for example, discuss how the WMS reduces overhead on material, staff and IT costs.
+Don’t get bogged down by the specifics that each department head is already familiar with.
 This will allow you to present a clean vision of the implementation and its alignment with core strategy to the executive team, while also addressing the details that affect the moving parts and decision-makers within the company.